Curry Woods Conservation Trust

 Now in the mature woodland keen eyes will spot fungi, always thriving after wet weather.
 Look on the floor among the leaf litter, on tree trunks or on fallen trees, where they thrive.Bracket fungi on woodAscocornyne - also a wood rotting fungus

-Lots more species of fungi to see through October and November - if you are walking through the CWCT wood please take some photos and send them to cwctrust@aol.com so we can publish them on the website.
+Lots more species of fungi to see in winter - if you are walking through the CWCT wood please take some photos and send them to cwctrust@aol.com so we can publish them on the website.

 CWCT land showing footpaths on or near it